pmpwsk/PluginFilePacker/README.md

 ## Main features
 - Generating a plugin file handler for static files (using text for dynamically modified text files or using a .RESX file / base64 string otherwise (depending on the setting))
 - Calling a custom file handler if no matching file was found (see "Usage" below)
-- Automatically detecting the namespace of the existing FileHandler.cs or FileHandlerCustom.cs
+- Automatically detecting the namespace and class name of the existing FileHandler.cs or FileHandlerCustom.cs
 - Dynamically replacing [PATH_PREFIX] with the current plugin path prefix, [PATH_HOME] with the plugin's current home/root path, [DOMAIN] with the current domain and [DOMAIN_MAIN] with the main domain for the current domain

 ## Installation